 FDP_ITC.2[DF] Import of user data with security attributes Hierarchical to: No other components.
-FDP_ITC.2.1[DF] The TSF shall enforce the DESFire Access Control Policy 112 when importing user data, controlled under the SFP, from outside of the TOE.
+FDP_ITC.2.1[DF] The TSF shall enforce the DESFire Access Control Policy 110 when importing user data, controlled under the SFP, from outside of the TOE.
+FDP_ITC.2.2[DF] The TSF shall use the security attributes associated with the imported user data.